128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-conductor-only      Download software from the Conductor, using it as a proxy to the Internet if it has not already downloaded the requested software. prefer-conductor    Download software from the Conductor, using the Internet if the Conductor has not already downloaded the requested software. internet-only       Download software from publicly available sources via the Internet.
+- conductor-only: Download software from the Conductor, using it as a proxy to the Internet if it has not already downloaded the requested software.
+- prefer-conductor: Download software from the Conductor, using the Internet if the Conductor has not already downloaded the requested software.
+- internet-only: Download software from publicly available sources via the Internet.

 ## `configure authority router system syslog`